Although there are notable exceptions, most evidence suggests that COVID-19 is much less dangerous for children than it is for adults and infants.

 Children with underlying health conditions — such as lung disease, heart disease, or a weak immune system — are more susceptible to serious COVID-19 complications.

 A CDC study that assessed COVID-19 symptoms in children used data on hospitalization and underlying medical conditions for 295 children.
-In that group, 77% of hospitalized children had at least one other medical condition.
-This suggests that comorbidities are a significant risk factor for hospitalization in children.
+In that group,

 Even among high risk children, however, the risk of dying from COVID-19 is very low.
 Of 2,143 children included in a Chinese CDC study, just one 14-year-old died.
-Also, as above, 3 out of 2,572 children in a CDC study died, though the cause in each case is currently unconfirmed.
+Also, as above,

 Some other potential complications include: